 Lynne’s tireless efforts to maintain the natural beauty of both farms makes Hawaii Tart Company a tranquil and inspiring hub for everyone to enjoy.

 Matt came to the Big Island in 2012 from Memphis.
-The product of two chefs, he has always possessed a deep appreciation for high quality food and began working in the food service industry at age fourteen.
-He served as the Manager of a French café at a prominent art gallery in Memphis before arriving to the Island and has experience in all aspects of food preparation and service.
+The son of two chefs, he has always possessed a deep appreciation for high quality food and began working in the food service industry at age fourteen.
+He served as the Manager of a French café at a prominent art gallery in Memphis before coming to the Island and has experience in all aspects of food preparation and service.